bobyangyf/CPSC312-ClueAssistant/README.txt

 he asked and the response, and the ability for the user to input questions other people asked and who, if any player, has answered.
-The user can prompt for suggestions from Clue assistant for questions to ask to infer the most useful information and knowlege.
+The user can prompt for suggestions from Clue assistant for questions to ask to infer the most useful information and knowledge.
 The user will have to options to check knowledge of database at all times, query lists of possible culprits, look up the list of players, weapons, and locations of the game.
 At any point of the game, if the clue assistant deduced the culprit, it will immediately notify